harry08/springbootdemo/Readme.md

 * Read the current temperature for the default city: `http://localhost:8080/temperature` The default city is specified in application.properties
-* Read the current temperature for the specified city and country: `http://localhost:8080/temperatur?q=Basel,ch`
+* Read the current temperature for the specified city and country: `http://localhost:8080/temperatur?city=Basel&country=ch`
+* Read the current temperature for the specified city without country: `http://localhost:8080/temperatur?city=London`

 ### Actuator